SeemsToHaveLotsOfProblems/hdbv/README.md

 This is a badge viewer for the program "Hey Duggee!".
 Your settings will save automatically as you change them.

+Version 2.2.0 is likely the final version of this app as the app is now fully completed.
+Unless a bug is discovered, than this is the last app update.

 # Features

 ### View badges by season